walkingriver/Angular-Apprentice/chapters/02-Typescript.md

 # Quick Introduction to TypeScript

-The **Angular Acolyte** will need to understand TypeScript.
-This is a brief introduction to give you the foundation you'll need.
+TypeScript is fundamental to Angular, so understanding TypeScript is crucial.
+This chapter provides a concise introduction, laying the foundation for your journey ahead.

-At my day job, I was asked by my leadership to provide an introduction to TypeScript, Angular, and Node to a group of experienced software developers.
-Many of these folks are "Senior" or higher, a few with more years of experience than I have.
-Despite their combined 200+ years of development, they have not used these technologies.
-This chapter is what I showed them: **An Introduction to TypeScript for Experienced Developers**.
+As I mentioned in the last chapter, a few years ago, I found myself in an interesting position at work.
+Our leadership tasked me with introducing TypeScript, Angular, and Node to a group of seasoned software developers.
+These weren't just any developers - many held senior positions, and some even surpassed my years of experience.
+Yet, despite their collective decades (centuries?) of development expertise, these technologies were new territory for them.
+What follows is the essence of that introduction: **A Primer on TypeScript for Experienced Developers**.
+It's designed to bridge the gap between traditional programming knowledge and the modern world of TypeScript.

 ## TypeScript Playground